 Children usually outgrow rocking, rolling, and head banging between 18 months and 2 years of age, but repetitive actions sometimes still occur in older children and adolescents.

-Children with autism Autism Spectrum Disorders Autism spectrum disorders are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and show restricted or repetitive behaviors... read more and certain other developmental problems also may bang their head or make other repetitive movements.
+Children with autism Autism Spectrum Disorders Autism spectrum disorders are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and show restricted or repetitive behaviors... read more and certain other neurodevelopmental issues also may bang their head or make other repetitive movements.
 However, these children have additional symptoms that make their diagnosis apparent.

 Although children almost never damage themselves by these behaviors, this possibility (and the noise) can be reduced by pulling the crib away from the wall, taking off the wheels or placing carpet protectors under them, and applying padding to the bars of the crib.

-Praise and reward can reinforce good behavior.
-If parents are very busy, they may end up giving their children attention only for negative behavior, which can backfire when that is the only attention the children receive.
+Praise and reward can reinforce appropriate behavior.
+Sometimes parents end up giving their children attention only for inappropriate behavior, which can backfire when that is the only attention the children receive.
 Because most children prefer attention for inappropriate behavior to no attention at all, parents should create special times each day for pleasant interactions with their children to avoid increases in inappropriate behavior.